France slams attack on DR Congo embassy – DW – 01/28/2025

 The protests were staged over the advance of Rwanda-backed M23 rebels into Goma, a major city in the country's conflict-torn east.

-The M23 rebels are among 100 armed groups seeking a foothold in mineral-rich region.
+The M23 rebels are among 100 armed groups seeking a foothold in the mineral-rich region.

+DR Congo's security forces are seeking to slow the insurgents who advanced into Goma in recent days.

+The M23 rebels temporarily took over Goma in 2012 but were forced to withdraw under international pressure.
+They re-emerged in late 2021 with increasing support from Rwanda, according to Congo's government and United Nations experts.

 rc/rmt (AFP, Reuters)